Johns Hopkins University

 able to begin teaching on August 30, 2021.

-- A Master’s degree in Communication or in a relevant field, such
+- A Master’s degree in the Biological Sciences or in a relevant

 - One year of college-level teaching experience

-- A Ph.D. or terminal degree in Communication or in a relevant
+- A Ph.D. or terminal degree in the Biological Sciences or in a

 - The background to teach a wide variety of courses in